Potential Dangers of Eating Soy

 Soy has a variety of benefits and risks.
 Its macronutrient profile is more desirable than other beans or legumes as it is higher in protein and fats and lower in carbohydrates.
 Soy also contains a relatively high level of vitamins and minerals.

-On the other hand, soy’s isoflavones and antinutrients may have detrimental effects on hormones, digestion, and nutrient absorption.
+On the other hand, soy’s isoflavones and antinutrients may have detrimental effects on hormone levels, digestion, and nutrient absorption.

 Some believe the negative impacts of soy outweigh the potential benefits.
-Soy is particularly high in isoflavones–these naturally occurring phytoestrogens can mimic estrogen in the body, attaching to estrogen receptor sites and contributing to excess levels of estrogen in the body.
+Soy is particularly high in isoflavones–these naturally occurring phytoestrogens can mimic estrogen in the body, attaching to estrogen receptors and contributing to excess levels of estrogen in the body.

 We’re already exposed to higher levels of estrogen than ever before due to xenoestrogens, which are environmental estrogens found in plastic, personal care products, and medications such as birth control.
 High xenoestrogen exposure, poor diet, and lifestyle (which inhibits proper estrogen metabolism and overall hormonal balance), and excess consumption of phytoestrogens can all contribute to estrogen dominance in women.